Kerameikos steles: History

 The first steles were dated from the Early Bronze Age, around 2000 B.C.
 The use of steles as grave markers gained popularity in Kerameikos around the Protogeometric period c.a.
 950 B.C.E. until they fell out of style around the 8th century C.E.
 The site was first excavated in 1870 by German archaeologists looking for grave-goods.
 Many of the fragments and inscriptions found in the present came from the remnants of the Themistoclean Walls, which were built after the Persian Wars, using any and all stone available.
 Many graves and buildings had been destroyed so they were used as building material.

 Styles

 Athenians used Kerameikos for centuries to bury their dead.
 Over time different styles were introduced so there is a great variety of graves that came from Kerameikos.
 Notable styles found in Kerameikos include the naiskos stele, lekythos graves, and kore.
 Some grave-markers in Kerameikos were set with high bases for sculptures that could be seen from afar, such as the burial monument of Dionysios of Kollitos or the recumbent bull in the British Museum.

 Graves were inscribed with the name of the deceased and where they came from.

 Some steles at Kerameikos used a style known as naiskos ("small temple"), which looks like a temple with columns and a pediment at the top.
-This particular symbol of wealth gained popularity in the 5th century B.C. examples include the Grave Stele of Dexileos and the Grave Stele of Hegeso.
+This particular symbol of wealth gained popularity in the 5th century B.C. examples include the Grave Stele of Dexileos, the Funerary naiskos of Demetria and Pamphile, and the Grave Stele of Hegeso.